 Registering an internship experience for our students

-- It is highly recommended that you register through our Career Center's internship portal, Handshake.
+- You must register through our Career Center's internship portal, Handshake.
 Click on the "Log In or Create a FREE Handshake Account" in the new window to begin the registry process

 - Posting through our Career Center will increase your visibility to our students campus wide